-PROFESSOR KELLEANN FOSTER, Director
+PROFESSOR KELLEANN FOSTER, Director and Associate Dean

 The Stuckeman School of Architecture and Landscape Architecture offers accredited, five-year baccalaureate degree programs in Architecture and Landscape Architecture and a four-year curriculum in Graphic Design that help students prepare for entry-level positions as professional architects, landscape architects, and graphic designers.
 Architecture students interested in careers in fields such as construction, real estate development, or historic preservation, in consultation with an adviser, may opt to enter the four-year bachelor of science degree program in Architecture (ARCBS).
 Students in the Department of Architecture take courses in architectural design, history, theory, structural systems, materials, environmental systems, and professional practice; students in the Department of Landscape Architecture complete course work in site design, regional planning, visual communications, history, resource conservation, and design implementation.
 The Graphic Design program provides students with the technical skills and creative and intellectual capacity to pursue careers in design studios, advertising agencies, packaging, publications, and corporate design.
 These majors are available only at University Park campus.
 A semester abroad is required of students in architecture and landscape architecture.

 The Department of Art History offers a bachelor of arts degree program in Art History and two minors--a minor in Art History and an interdisciplinary minor in Architectural History.
 First-year students seek admission as general students in the College of Arts and Architecture, then declare a major once they have earned grades at the University.
 First-year students may begin their studies at any Penn State campus, but Art History majors must complete their degree program at University Park campus.